breellz/eTicketing/README.md

 # eTicketing

-Documentation

-# eTicketing

-## Description

-eTicketing is a ticket booking system built with Node.js, Express, TypeORM, and PostgreSQL.
-It allows users to book events, manage bookings, and handle waitlists.

 ## Documentation

 I added a basic authentication for actions like booking and cancelling a ticket, I didn't add a signup flow as it was out of the scope for the project, so I populated the database with some user accounts, which are